 In 2015 she got accepted as one of the twelve participants to the course ‘Crans-Montana Classics’ in Switzerland.

-Emma received masterclasses by Leonidas Kavakos, Gerhard Schultz, Schlomo Mintz, Schmuel Ashkenasi, Zakhar Bron, Ray Chen and Jaap van Zweden.
+Emma received lessons and masterclasses by Eliot Lawson, Leonidas Kavakos, Gerhard Schultz, Schlomo Mintz, Schmuel Ashkenasi, Zakhar Bron, Ray Chen and Jaap van Zweden.

 She performs often in the best halls of the Netherlands, both solo as in chamber music groups.
 For example the Concertgebouw during lunch concerts, The ‘Sunday morning concert’ and in the program ‘Spiegelzaal’ which is broadcasted live on Radio 4.